The Bankrate promise

 If the lender has only sent notice

-Technically, a lender can repossess your vehicle with or without notice.
-But in many cases, the lender will send you a notice about its intention to repossess the vehicle before it actually happens.
+A lender can legally repossess your vehicle with or without notice in many states.
+But your lender will likely send you a notice about its intention to repossess the vehicle before it actually happens.

 If you receive a notice of repossession, the first call you should make is to your lender.
 Again, an open line of communication between you and the lender may result in a solution that avoids repossession.